-Note: David was also a professor.
-After he passed away, a former student wrote the following about what he was like as a teacher.
+Note: David was also a professor of creative writing and English at Pomona College.
+After he passed away, a former student wrote the following about what David was like as a teacher.

 True, there was something intimidating about Dave.
 But it was not his obvious genius, his reputation or his awful clothes.
 He was easy, approachable, often hilarious.
 It was the work that daunted.
 His workshops required intensive critical thinking.
 He demanded allegiance— not to himself, nor to the class, but to the language itself.
 We served the words.
 To fail the language, through a half-hearted peer critique or an overlooked comma, was to fail the writers we wished to become.

 He never failed us.
 Every week he returned our stories with tomes of comments, meticulously organized and footnoted, each page a bramble of red pen.
 A five-page story could receive five pages of notes back, single space, 10 pt. font.
 At first I thought these letters spoke to an obsession with perfection.
 Later, I began to see that they only reflected the depth of Dave’s heart.
 To each story he gave the energy that he gave his own writing.
 His attention stemmed from the profound respect he held for his students.

 Dave gave this same care to students during office hours, after hours, between hours, when he generously talked us through our paragraphs, our anxiety, and our self-doubt, blinking rapidly from behind a pile of usage dictionaries.
 The line often ran down the hall.